Managing Your ZendPHP Install Using zendphpctl

 Installing a new PHP version (php install)

-The 'php install' command allows you to install another PHP version in your environment.
-A PHP minor version must be specified when running this command.
-The following minor versions are currently supported: 5.6, 7.1, 7.2, 7.3, 7.4, 8.0, and 8.1.
+The 'php install' command lets you install another PHP version in your environment.
+Specify a PHP minor version when running this command.

 This command was previously named zendphpctl php-install; please update to use the new command name.